joshleecreates/my-website/content/events/2025-04-25-linuxfest-nw.md

 talks:
 - "Running Databases in Kubernetes the Cloud Native Way"
 - "Modern Application Debugging: An Intro to OpenTelemetry"
+- "DevOps is a Foreign Language (Lightning Talk)"
 ---

 # Running Databases in Kubernetes the Cloud Native Way